Loka: Three lokas

 There is a cosmological view in Buddhism called Trailokya.
 In early Buddhism, based upon the Pali Canon and related Agamas, there are three distinct realms: First the Kama Loka, or the world of sensuality, in which humans, animals, and some devas reside, the second is Rupadhatu Loka, or the world of material existence, in which certain beings mastering specific meditative attainments reside, and the third is Arupadhatu Loka, or the immaterial, formless world, in which formless spirits reside.
 Arahants, who have attained the highest goal of Nirvana have unbound themselves from individual existence in any form, in any realm, and cannot be found here, there, or in between, i.e., they are found in no loka whatsoever.
 The early suttas also contain information regarding another important domain known as the supramundane realm, (lokottara/lokuttara 出世間, “beyond the world”), which is described as being experienced by awakened noble beings.

 Jainism

 In Jain texts, the universe is referred to as loka.
+Although loka originally means "open space," Jain teachers preferred to derive it from the verbal root lok, which means to see.
+They explain loka as "that which is seen by the omniscient ones."

 Jain cosmology postulates an eternal and ever-existing loka which works on universal natural laws, there being no creator and destroyer deity.
 According to the Jain cosmology, the universe is divided into three parts: